 Designing Your Client’s Portfolio

 Everyone is different.
 We know your client will have their own particular response to investment risk and their own expectations of return.
 So, as wealth managers we design portfolios for clients as individuals and make them adaptable to the changing circumstances of life.
-Your clients will almost certainly have several financial goals (for example, savings for emergencies, for school fees, for a pension), and each one needs to be analysed before it can be integrated within their overall investment strategy.
+Your clients will almost certainly have several financial goals (savings for emergencies, for school fees, for a pension), and each one needs to be analysed before it can be integrated within their overall investment strategy.
 We have a simple process to do that, revolving around the four dimensions of investment:

 • TIME: What is the time frame over which your client is investing – when is your client likely to need some or all of the capital from their portfolio?